stevendesu/jsindex/README.md

 ## Implementation Details

-I kept asking myself why I did things one wya instead of another.
+I kept asking myself why I did things one way instead of another.
 So I decided to document my thought processes in the README for my future-self's benefit.

 This could also benefit anyone who chooses to contribute to this library.